foxypool/docs/docs/proof-of-spacetime/guides/switching-from-flex-farmer-to-foxy.md

 === "Gigahorse compressed plots"

-    <span style="font-weight: 200;font-size:1.15rem;">Next select whether you want to setup your Farmer manually or use [Foxy-GH-Farmer](../foxy-gh-farmer/index.md), which can do all the config and setup for you:</span>
+    <span style="font-weight: 200;font-size:1.15rem;">Next select whether you want to setup your Farmer manually or use [Foxy-Farmer](../foxy-farmer/index.md), which can do all the config and setup for you:</span>

-    === "Foxy-GH-Farmer"
+    === "Foxy-Farmer"
-        1. Install Foxy-GH-Farmer, see [this page](../foxy-gh-farmer/installing.md){ target=_blank } on the various install methods.
+        1. Install Foxy-Farmer, see [this page](../foxy-farmer/installing.md){ target=_blank } on the various install methods.
-        2. Run Foxy-GH-Farmer once to generate a `foxy-gh-farmer.yaml` as well as the `.foxy-gh-farmer` directory in your users home directory.
+        2. Run Foxy-Farmer once to generate a `foxy-farmer.yaml` as well as the `.foxy-farmer` directory in your users home directory.
-        3. Import your 24 word mnemonic using `./foxy-gh-farmer keys add`
+        3. Import your 24 word mnemonic using `./foxy-farmer keys add`
-        4. Join the pool by running `./foxy-gh-farmer join-pool` or by copying the `plot_nfts` from an existing `foxy-gh-farmer.yaml`.
+        4. Join the pool by running `./foxy-farmer join-pool` or by copying the `plot_nfts` from an existing `foxy-farmer.yaml`.

             !!! info
                 Running the `join-pool` command will spin up the wallet service, wait till its synced, join all PlotNFTs to the Foxy-Pool and shutdown the wallet service again once done.
-This will sync your PlotNFTs into `plot_nfts` in `foxy-gh-farmer.yaml`.
+This will sync your PlotNFTs into `plot_nfts` in `foxy-farmer.yaml`.
 This process can take up to 30 minutes.

-        5. Run Foxy-GH-Farmer and check out the Pools "My Farmer" tab!
-You can use `./foxy-gh-farmer auth` to generate the pool login link.
+        5. Run Foxy-Farmer and check out the Pools "My Farmer" tab!
+You can use `./foxy-farmer auth` to generate the pool login link.

     === "Manual setup"